Christmas 2002

-Those of you who have been following along from year to year will
+of you who have been following along from year to year will undoubtedly note

-undoubtedly note that this is our 5th Christmas in Twinsburg.
-We have a running joke at our house, that
+that this is our 5th Christmas in Twinsburg.
+We have a running joke at our house, that since

-comes up that makes us think about whether we should start packing the boxes
+that makes us think about whether we should start packing the boxes and calling

-things stand right now we’re settled in for a while, and may actually break the
+right now we’re settled in for a while, and may actually break the record for

 neighborhood, where the loudest noises we hear are the frustrated golfers on